-The following table provides information regarding the options to purchase our ordinary shares held by each of our directors and officers who beneficially owns 1% or more of our ordinary shares immediately prior to the closing of this offering:
+The following table provides information regarding the options to purchase our ordinary shares held by each of our directors and executive officers who beneficially owns 1% or more of our ordinary shares immediately prior to the closing of this offering:

-Name/Title Number of Shares Underlying Options Exercise Price Expiration Date Jack Wakileh, Chief Financial Officer 253,032 \$ 1.41 03/01/2023 - 07/18/2027 Kevin Maloney, Senior Vice President of Global Sales 404,850 \$ 1.41 06/08/2025 - 01/09/2027 Yuval Shachar, Director 149,168 \$ 0.64 07/26/2019
+Number of Shares Underlying Name/Title Options Exercise Price Expiration Date Kevin Maloney, Senior Vice President of Global Sales 442,866 \$ 1.41 06/08/2025 - 01/09/2027

 Exculpation, Indemnification and Insurance.
-Our articles of association permit us to exculpate, indemnify and insure certain of our office holders to the fullest extent permitted by the Israeli Companies Law.
-We intend to enter into agreements with our office holders, exculpating them from a breach of their duty of care to us to the fullest extent permitted by law and undertaking to indemnify them to the fullest extent permitted by law, subject to certain exceptions, including with respect to liabilities resulting from this offering to the extent that these liabilities are not covered by insurance.
+Our amended and restated articles of association permit us to exculpate, indemnify and insure certain of our office holders to the fullest extent permitted by the Israeli Companies Law.
+We entered into agreements with our office holders, exculpating them from a breach of their duty of care to us to the fullest extent permitted by law and undertaking to indemnify them to the fullest extent permitted by law, subject to certain exceptions, including with respect to liabilities resulting from this offering to the extent that these liabilities are not covered by insurance.
 See "Management-Exculpation, Insurance and Indemnification of Directors and Officers."